-When it comes to abuse, this is to be found in all spheres of the environment.
+When it comes to environmental abuse is to be found in all spheres of the environment.

-Indeed, if there is one area where there has seen too much neglect and huge failure by both the traditional parties, it is in the area of the environment.
+Indeed if there is one area where there has been too much neglect and huge failure by both the traditional parties it is in the area of the environment.

-Abuse in our sea, air land and any other natural resources carries anubaited and has clearly increased in the last legislation where making money by the higher echelons seems to be far more important than safeguarding Malta’s fragile environment for the Maltese population to enjoy to its fullest.
+Abuse in our sea, air land and any other natural rescources carries anubaited and has clearly increased in the last legislation where making money by the higher echelons seems to be far more important than safeguarding Malta’s fragile environment.

 Simply put, Malta’s environment is very small and limited.
 It is therefore very important to implement a serious policy, back it up with some legal structure that will not tolerate any more abuse and leave a better environment to future generations as their inheritance from us.